learningwebappdev/learningwebappdev.github.io/_posts/2014-05-17-chapter-6-tweet-indexOf-errors.markdown

     tweet.text.indexOf("awesome") > -1

-Thanks to David Boles for reporting this!
+Thanks to David Boles and [Nick Litwin](https://github.com/polynickglot) for reporting this!